aquasecurity/tfsec/docs/checks/google/bigquery/index.md

 ## Checks

-- [no-public-access](no-public-access){:target="_blank" rel="nofollow noreferrer noopener"} BigQuery datasets should only be accessible within the organisation
+- [no-public-access](no-public-access) BigQuery datasets should only be accessible within the organisation